Pandoa/FirebaseFeatures/docs/introduction.md

 # Introduction
-Firebase - Features allows you to easily use the Firebase C++ SDK within Unreal Engine.
+Firebase - Features allows you to easily use the Firebase SDK within Unreal Engine.
 Go full Blueprints without touching a single line of C++, full C++ with an API totally written for Unreal Engine C++ or mix both easily.

 # Content
 The following modules are available in the plugin: